14 Best AI Code Review Tools in 2026 — Pricing & Features Compared

 | Fortune 500 with audit requirements | SonarQube |

-Per-user pricing sounds reasonable until you do the math.
+Per-user pricing sounds reasonable until you do the math — and engineering managers across Hacker News and Reddit describe the same sticker shock when onboarding scales past 10-15 developers.
 Here's what these tools actually cost at different team sizes:

 | Tool | Solo | Team of 5 | Team of 10 | Team of 20 | Pricing Model |